robocomp/robocomp-robolab/components/detection/handGesture/README.md

-# HandKeypoint
+# Hand Gesture Component

-Intro to component here
+This Component is under development and not yet functional.

 ## Configuration parameters
-As any other component, *HandKeypoint* needs a configuration file to start.
+As any other component, *HandGesture* needs a configuration file to start.
 In
 ```
 etc/config
 ```